TiroTypeworks/TiroTools/README.md

 ### VFJtools : vfj-propagate-anchors
 Propagates anchors from base to composite glyphs in FontLab 7 .vfj sources.

+### VFJtools : vfj-redefine-anchors
+Redefines anchor locations while retaining relative position of anchored marks to bases, ligatures, and other marks.

 ### VFJtools : vfj-to-volt
 Exports VOLT .vtl lookups and .vtg group sources from FontLab 7 .vfj sources.